-As a result, to bridge this gap between HTML5 supporting browsers and older browsers, Polyfills were developed by web developers around the world.
+As a result, to bridge this gap between modern browsers and older browsers, Polyfills were developed by web developers around the world.

 So what exactly is a polyfill?

 Let us look at the definition :

 A polyfill basically is a browser fallback piece of code which makes the modern browser based functionality available in older browsers too.